caffiendFrog/signals-in-the-noise/README.md

     ```bash
         python .\bin\download_datasets.py
     ```
-   * We will be using [GSE161529](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE161529) [7, 8].
+   * We will be using [GSE161529](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE161529) [5, 6].
 The datasets are prohibitively large to store in GitHub.
 Datasets can be downloaded directly from the Gene Expression Omnibus (GEO) or by using the provided python script which will download the files to the `assets` directory and expand the `tar` file for the patient samples.
 Using the python script will ensure compatibility with the rest of the downstream workflow (e.g. file naming conventions and locations).

 _[Back to Top](#contents)_

 ### Repository Structure

 * `bin`
-  * Contains various scripts
+  * Scripts to install dependencies and download datasets
 * `data`
   * Data in various stages of preprocessing
+  * Marked as `.gitignore` due to the size of data
-  * Recommended to mark this directory as excluded from indexing in IDE.
+  * Recommended to mark this directory as excluded from indexing in IDE
 * `images`
   * Images used in documentation
 * `notebook`